Landlord Software & Technology

 Final thoughts

 August is built with exactly this aim.
-It is a landlord management CRM that understands the UK residential lets market, integrates every aspect of property management in a single platform, and uses AI to reduce the manual effort that has traditionally made self-management so demanding.
-Whether you manage one property or many, the right CRM is the difference between reactive landlording and confident, organised, compliant management.
+It is a landlord CRM that understands the UK residential lets market, integrates every aspect of property management in a single platform, and uses AI to reduce the manual effort that has traditionally made self-management so demanding.
+Whether you manage one property or many, the right system is the difference between reactive landlording and confident, organised, compliant management.

 Disclaimer: This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
-Every effort was made to be accurate at the time of writing.

 Author